astronomer/docs/learn/managing-airflow-code.md

 Code, such as custom hooks, operators, or DAG templates that are reused between projects, should be stored in a repository that's separate from your individual project repositories.
 This ensures that any changes to the re-used code only need to be made once and are applied across all projects where that code is used.
 See [Sharing code across projects](https://docs.astronomer.io/learn/sharing-code-multiple-projects) for more on how to structure and set up a project for shared code.

 You can pull code from separate repositories into your Airflow projects.
-If you are working with Astronomer, see [Customize your image on Astronomer Software](https://docs.astronomer.io/software/customize-image#build-from-a-private-repository).
+If you are working with Astronomer, see [Install Python packages from private sources](https://docs.astronomer.io/astro/cli/private-python-packages) for Astro or [Customize your image on Astronomer Software](https://docs.astronomer.io/software/customize-image#build-from-a-private-repository) for Software.
 Depending on your repository setup, it may also be possible to manage this with your CI/CD tool.

 ## Development flow